 Everything here on the site is free, although I do make some money from the advertising here and when readers purchase from Amazon (and a few other retailers) through the links here.
 It does not extra cost to you, however.

 There’s also a free e-newsletter highlighting all the new articles as well as a couple of older ones that you might have missed.
 It’ll be delivered via email, so you won’t miss a thing even if you’re away from internet coverage for a while.
-Just enter your e-mail address and click on “Subscribe.”
+Click here to subscribe — it’s free and you can cancel at any time.

 You might notice that while there are a few recipes here, there aren’t tons.
 That’s because you frequently don’t have internet on the boat, and so can’t refer to something on a web site.
 An actual cookbook is more useful in my opinion — whether in print or electronic format.